utopia-foss/utopia/doc/usage/eval/data.rst

 The :py:class:`~utopya.eval.datamanager.DataManager`
 ----------------------------------------------------
 Objects of this class are the home of all your simulation data.
 One such :py:class:`~utopya.eval.datamanager.DataManager` object is initialized together with the :py:class:`~utopya.multiverse.Multiverse` and thereafter available as :py:attr:`~utopya.multiverse.Multiverse.dm` attribute.
 It is set up with a :ref:`load configuration <data_manager_load_cfg>` and, upon invocation of its :py:meth:`~dantro.data_mngr.DataManager.load_from_cfg` method, will load the simulation data using that configuration.
 It is equipped to handle hierarchical data, storing it as a data tree.

 .. hint::

-    To visually inspect the tree representation, you can use the :py:attr:`~dantro.data_mngr.DataManager.tree` property: ``print(dm.tree)``.
+    To visually inspect the tree representation, you can use the :py:attr:`~dantro.data_mngr.DataManager.tree` property via ``print(dm.tree)``.
     This also works with every group-like member of the tree.

 This functionality is all based on the `dantro package <https://dantro.readthedocs.io/en/stable/>`_, which provides a uniform interface to handle hierarchically structured data.